astropy/reproject/docs/explanation/algorithms.rst

 varies).
 This produces high-quality resampling with excellent photometric accuracy.

-To illustrate the benefits of this method, we consider a simple case where the reprojection includes a large change in resolution.
+To illustrate the benefits of this method, we consider a case where the reprojection includes a large change in resolution.
 We choose to use an artificial data example to better illustrate the differences: